 There are three functional loops – Batasia Loop, Chunabhatti and Agony Point.
 Batasia Loop is located below Ghum and is counted amongst the best places to visit in Darjeeling.
 It comprises a flourishing garden with a War Memorial in the middle.

 The Siliguri to Kurseong route was opened in August 1880 and by July 1881, it was extended till Darjeeling.
-DHR was also used during World War II for transporting war supplies and army.
+DHR was also used during World War II for transporting war supplies and the army.

 It was purchased by the Indian government in 1951.
 Since then, Indian Railways has been managing it.